smitroma/test.best/wp-content/plugins/kraken-image-optimizer/readme.txt

 = Where can I find the option to optimize my Media Libary images? =

-You will need to switch the Media Library from the Thumbnail view to the List view.
+You will need to switch the Media Library from the Grid view to the List view.
 In the "Kraked Size" column, you will then see the "Optimize This Image" button for unoptimized images, or the results of the optimization where the image has already been optimized by our plugin.

 = What is the difference between Kraken.io and other plugins such as Optimus, EWWW, WP Smush, Imagify and TinyPNG/TinyJPG? = Kraken.io's service emphasizes finding the precise balance between image quality and file size reduction.
 Our API utilizes various mechanisms for ensuring that the result cannot be distinguished from the original by the human eye, even upon close inspection.
 If want to get the greatest possible savings without ever having to check the optimized image against the original, this is the plugin for you.

 == Changelog ==

+= 2.6.2 =
+* Fixed a rare bug which prevented filepaths containing double-forward-slashes from getting optimized.

+= 2.6.1 =
+* Bug fixes related to new features

+= 2.6.0 =
+* Added ability to choose which post sizes get optimized (defaults to all)
+* Added ability to change the chroma subsampling scheme for JPEG images (defaults to 4:2:0)
+* Stability and compatibility improvements
+* Various frontend CSS fixes and improvements
+* WordPress version compatibility bumped to 4.6

 = 2.5.1 =
 * Fix fatal error on older PHP versions resulting from recent PHP array syntax